India Cricket Match

 Dravid won the toss and chose to field against England at Birmingham.
 Zaheer Khan comes into the Indian side in place of Ajit Agarkar.

-England: Alastair Cook, Matt Prior (wk), Ian Bell, Kevin Pietersen, Paul Collingwood (capt), Ravi Bopara, Owais Shah, Stuart Broad, James Anderson, Monty Panesar, Chris Tremlett
+England: Alastair Cook, Matt Prior (Wicket Keeper), Ian Bell, Kevin Pietersen, Paul Collingwood (Captain), Ravi Bopara, Owais Shah, Stuart Broad, James Anderson, Monty Panesar, Chris Tremlett

 Indian Cricket League formation